potpie-ai/momentum-core/README.md

 ## Contributing

 We welcome contributions from the community.
+Contributions can be of the form:
+1. Documentation : Help improve our docs!
+If you fixed a problem, chances are others faced it too.
+2. Code : Help us make improvements to existing features and build new features for momentum.
+3. Tests :  Help us make momentum resilient by contributing tests.

 To contribute:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Commit your changes (`git commit -am 'Add new feature'`).